Aliases for ATP6V0A2 Gene

 GeneCards Summary for ATP6V0A2 Gene

 ATP6V0A2 (ATPase H+ Transporting V0 Subunit A2) is a Protein Coding gene.
 Diseases associated with ATP6V0A2 include Wrinkly Skin Syndrome and Cutis Laxa, Autosomal Recessive, Type Iia.
-Among its related pathways are Insulin receptor recycling and Signaling by GPCR.
+Among its related pathways are Ion channel transport and Immune System.
 GO annotations related to this gene include ATPase binding and proton-transporting ATPase activity, rotational mechanism.
 An important paralog of this gene is MIR5010.

 UniProtKB/Swiss-Prot for ATP6V0A2 Gene